Office of Student Affairs Academic Success

 Prior to the meeting with the counselor, students must meet with their fall semester faculty members in those courses where they received a B- or below to review their final examination and receive feedback from the faculty about the exam writing skills they need to enhance.
 Students are also encouraged to meet with Professors in courses in which they received a B or higher, which may provide them with a fuller picture of their strengths and weaknesses.

-After reviewing the feedback received from their fall semester faculty members, the Director McKenna Nolan will offer one or more of the following academic support services:
+After reviewing the feedback received from their fall semester faculty members, an Office of Student Affairs administrator will offer one or more of the following academic support services:

 1. Weekly individualized tutoring through the Tutoring Program.
 Tutors are upper-level students who have a B+ or higher in all their first-year courses.
 Tutors review materials for one or two courses and review academic skills, time management, and study skills.